 Hurricanes are not a major concern in Costa Rica (see current storms and weather predictions)

-The shape of the Gulf of Mexico dictates that the storms turn north soon after entering and out of the past several hundred only Hurricane Cesár came close in 1996 until Otto pushed across Northern Costa Rica in 2016.
+The shape of the Gulf of Mexico dictates that the storms turn north and in the hundreds of years of records none had ever made a direct hit (only Hurricane Cesár came close in 1996) until Otto pushed across Northern Costa Rica a few years ago.

 Climate change is contributing to more unpredictable weather and in late November of 2016 Tropical Storm Otto moved slowly across the southern Caribbean building strength until it was a category 2 Hurricane when it made landfall on the Costa Rica, Nicaragua border.